Tags

 Website

-Your website is one of the first places new customers (and prospective customers) come to when browsing your products and services, so it’s important you optimize the experience there as much as possible to entice them to make a purchase.
+Your website is one of the first places new customers (and prospective customers) come to when browsing your products and services, so it’s important you optimise the experience there as much as possible to entice them to make a purchase.

 (Can they buy securely online with their credit card?
 How many steps does that process take?
 For ecommerce companies in particular, the website is huge because it’s your main source of transactions—and income.)